faintdeception/hiit-cli/README.md

 ## 💡 Pro Tips

-- Use `hitt preview` before running new workouts
+- Use `hiit preview` before running new workouts
 - Customize rest periods for your fitness level
 - Create multiple schedules for different goals
 - Use tags to categorize workouts